IBM/manage-control-device-node-red/README.md

 ## Step 2 - Deploy the sample simulate IoT web application

-The sample app lets you simulate a Bluemix connected industrial devices.
+The sample app lets you simulate a IBM Cloud connected industrial devices.

 You can start and stop the motor and adjust the speed of the motor.
-Every change to the motor is sent to Bluemix in the form of an MQTT message that is displayed in the app.
+Every change to the motor is sent to IBM Cloud in the form of an MQTT message that is displayed in the app.
 You can monitor the motor behavior by using the default dashboard cards.

 This sample is using a motor which is a simulated device and can be replaced with any device to perform the same behavior.